A Tour of the DollhouseMCP Console

 npx @dollhousemcp/mcp-server@latest --web

-Then open http://dollhouse.localhost:3939 and take a look around.
+Then open the local console URL printed by the server and take a look around.